AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 Data storage

-Chatbot developers may choose to store conversations for customer service uses and bot training and testing purposes.
-Chatbot conversations can be stored in SQL form either on-premise or on a cloud.
+Chatbot developers may choose to store conversations for customer service, bot training, and testing purposes.
+Conversations can be stored in SQL form, either on-premise or in the cloud.

 Dialog manager

 A dialog manager is the component responsible for the flow of the conversation between the user and the chatbot.
-It keeps a record of the interactions within one conversation to change its responses down the line if necessary.
+It keeps a record of the interactions within one conversation to change its responses later if necessary.

 Natural language generation